How I became a professional product photographer?

 After about two months of opening my doors as a “headshot photographer,” I was asked by a client if I could photograph one of his products.
 I thought about it as I had zero knowledge of product photography, but I did realize that this could be a golden opportunity to start a sustainable business.
 Internet sales were on the increase.
 More and more companies and private individuals were starting to sell products online.

-Most importantly, it is essential that you learn your craft.
-Oh yes, product photography is a craft.
-Before I set up my own product photography studio and announced to the world I was a product photographer, I spent time studying the great masters of product photography Karl Taylor and at the online school, Photigy.
+Indeed, product photography is a craft.
+Before establishing my own product photography studio and announcing my expertise to the world, I spent time learning from the great masters of product photography, such as Karl Taylor, and honing my skills at the online school, Photigy.

-Studying, working hard and practicing are what help you to excel at your craft.
-Today, I am fortunate enough to spend my time teaching and mentoring upcoming product photographers.
-I also run two studios and train my own team of photographers.
-So far, my journey to become product a photographer has taken me six years and I am loving it.
+Studying diligently, working hard, and practicing consistently are what helped me excel in product photography.
+Today, I am fortunate enough to teach and mentor aspiring product photographers, manage two studios, and train my own team of photographers.
+My journey to become a professional product photographer has taken six years, and I continue to enjoy every moment of it.

 What Makes A Great Product Photographer?